How WEIRD is Usable Privacy and Security Research? (Extended Version): Results

 Table~\ref{table:results_topic1} shows the percentages of user studies that recruited only Western samples by participant type and study objectives.
 In terms of participant type (i.e., non-experts or experts), we found that the percentages of user studies that recruited only Western samples are higher among the user studies that focused on non-experts than among the user studies that focused on experts.
-This result was influenced by the fact that (1) more than 40\% (40.48\%) of user studies that focused on experts recruited ``developers,'' and (2) for recruiting developers, Western authors succeeded in accessing non-Western developers by using Freelancer.com (on which many non-Western developers are registered) and developer contacts published on source code repositories (e.g., GitHub and Google's Play Store).
-However, if the user studies that recruited developers are excluded, the participants of the remaining user studies (e.g., user studies that recruited system administrators and security experts) skewed heavily towards Western participant samples (88.57\%).
+This result was influenced by the fact that (1) more than 40\% (40.48\%) of user studies that focused on experts recruited ``developers,'' and (2) for recruiting developers, Western-affiliated authors succeeded in accessing non-Western developers by using Freelancer.com (on which many non-Western developers are registered) and developer contacts published on source code repositories (e.g., GitHub), and app stores (e.g., Google's Play Store).
+However, if the user studies that recruited developers are excluded, the participants of the remaining user studies (e.g., user studies that recruited system/network administrators and security experts) skewed heavily towards Western participant samples (88.57\%).

 When comparing the user studies that conducted design evaluation (e.g., evaluated usability of the proposed prototype or effectiveness of the proposed nudges for security) with the user studies that did not conduct design evaluation, we found no difference in the degree of skewness toward Western participant samples.